Waybuloo: Episodes

+Series 1 (2009–2010)

-Series 1 and 2
+Series 2 (2010–2011)

 Footnote 1: S02E38 does not have a title recorded, although it has been aired by the BBC.

-Series 3
+Series 3 (2011–2012)

 Series 3 aired on CBeebies beginning 3 October 2011.

 DVD releases

 United Kingdom

 DVD releases of the series were released by 2Entertain.
 Later DVDs were released by Delta Leisure.

 Canada

 In February 2010, DHX Media announced that Nelvana Enterprises would be the show's Canadian Home Video partner.